The Organisation of Lessons

 A variety of teaching methods are used by each teacher:

-- working with the whole class, perhaps illustrating a particular skill using the whiteboard, or setting a common task but expecting children to work at different levels according to their abilities;
+- working with the whole class, perhaps illustrating a particular skill using the whiteboard, or setting a differentiated task so the children can work at different levels according to their abilities;

-- working with a smaller group to extend their abilities or aid them in understanding something that they are finding difficult;
+- working with a smaller group to extend their abilities or aid them in understanding something that they are finding difficult or excel in;

-- sitting alongside just one child who may require challenging discussion about work or who may need individual support.
+- sitting alongside just one child who may require individual support.

 It is the professional judgement of the teacher that leads to the decision as to the approach used.
 That is based on what is being taught and the needs of the children at that particular moment.